Dynkin games with Poisson random intervention times: Asymptotics as

 \section{Asymptotics as $\lambda\to\infty$}

 We study the asymptotic behavior of the convertible bond price and its associated free boundaries when the Poisson intensity $\lambda\rightarrow \infty$.
-Intuitively, they will converge to the standard convertible bond in continuous time.
+Intuitively, they will converge to their continuous time counterparts.
 We prove this intuition in this section.